phi-nomenal/phi-nomenal/Readme.md

 ##### The Front end application

-We have developed a web based application to be
+We have developed a web based application considered the interface for consumers.
+This application, cunningly called: _The Green Slider_, will provide the possiblity for the consumer to control (by the slider) his or hers allowed CO2 emission for the delievry of the product.
+This requirement, together with the initial request for the product, will be offered to the trade partners by means of Request for Quotations.

+These RFQ's will be replied to by the trade partners, offering an actual supply of product and CO2 atribute to the consumer.
+The logic behind this offering includes proximity to the consumer, considering the required an allowed amount of CO2 and lead-time.

 ##### Tradehub